caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

     public class ChocolateEgg : Egg
     {
-        // This code will cause an error, because it creates an implicit call to a
+        // This code will not compile, because it creates an implicit call to the
         // nonexistent parameterless constructor.
         public ChocolateEgg()
         {